 - In one of the earlier episodes of Fresh Pretty Cure!, the heroines get tickled by magical erasers thanks to a playful trick by Chiffon.

-- During the season finale of season 2, after Rouge and Knuckles get into a fight, upon seeing Sonic has returned Knuckles cracks a joke on Rouge's ruffled appearance, leading Rouge to do you know what... offscreen.
+- During the season finale of Sonic X's 2nd Season, after Rouge and Knuckles get into a fight, upon seeing Sonic has returned Knuckles cracks a joke on Rouge's ruffled appearance, leading Rouge to do you know what... offscreen.

 - In Strawberry Marshmallow, Nobue and Miu are pretending that Miu's dead.
 One of Nobue's "proofs" is that Miu, despite "having been" very ticklish, doesn't react to the most severe tickling.
 Except that she does, of course.

 - An annoyed (but happy) Guile does this to Chun Li in Street Fighter II: The Animated Movie after she fakes having died from her wounds against Vega when he returned to the hospital to tell her about Bison's defeat.

 - Ryo-ohki unintentionally does this to Sasami after being scared into hiding by Mirei in Tenchi Universe.

 - From Tokyo Mew Mew, Ichigo does this to Lettuce after Lettuce causes problems unintentionally with her new-found powers.